Kamran-Afzali/Kamran-Afzali.github.io/_posts/POMDP.md

 #### Reward matrix
-*c* is the reward matrix.
+In the code *c* is the reward matrix.
 Note that the rewards are framed in terms of the surprisal associated with an end state given a particular action.
 Thus if the agent amplifies stress signals and the event is non-stressful there is a relative penalty.

 ```
 c = rbind(